-The Device Number byte and Speed byte can be any value except 255, though the Simple Motor Control center will not let you set the controller's Device Number to a value greater than 127.
-If the Device Number byte matches the motor controller's device number or if the Device Number byte is 254, the motor controller will respond to the command (all controllers respond to Mini SSC commands addressed to Device Number 254).
+The device number byte and speed byte can be any value except 255, though the Simple Motor Control Center G2 will not let you set the controller's device number to a value greater than 127.
+If the device number byte matches the motor controller's device number or if the device number byte is 254, the motor controller will respond to the command (all controllers respond to Mini SSC commands addressed to Device Number 254).

-The Simple Motor Controller identifies the Pololu, Compact, and Mini-SSC protocols on the fly when configured in Binary serial mode; you do not need to use a configuration parameter to identify which of these three protocols you are using, and you can freely mix commands in the three protocols.
+The Simple Motor Controller G2 identifies the Pololu, Compact, and Mini-SSC protocols on the fly; you can freely mix commands in the three protocols.